aws/eks-anywhere/docs/content/en/docs/getting-started/nutanix/overview.md

 #### 1. Generate a config file for Nutanix

-Identify the provider (`--provider nutanix`) and the cluster name in the `eksctl anywhere create clusterconfig` command and direct the output to a cluster config `.yaml` file.
+Identify the provider (`--provider nutanix`) and the cluster name in the `eksctl anywhere generate clusterconfig` command and direct the output to a cluster config `.yaml` file.

 #### 2. Modify the config file